 A major factor in recovery time and discomfort is the amount of tissue that has been involved by the incision and the risk of surgery is multiplied by general anesthesia.

-Ambulatory foot surgery, in most instances, is performed in an office or an outpatient surgical center under local anesthesia.
-A small incision is made in the patients' skin and a specially designed instrument is inserted into this opening.
-The entire procedure is performed through this tiny opening.
-At the conclusion of the surgery, a few stitches may be used to close the opening and a small bandage protects the area.
-The patient generally leaves the office walking, and in many instances in his own shoes!
+MIS foot surgery, in most instances, is performed in an office or an outpatient surgical center under local anesthesia.
+The patient generally can walk out of the procedure room.
 The condition has been corrected, the patient remains ambulatory and discomfort and prolonged disability have been avoided.

-Ambulation - The patient who can walk into the surgeon's office can walk out.
+Ambulation - The patient who can walk into the Or or office surgical suite can walk out.